NickWentworth/rememo/README.md

 1. Install [Node.js](https://nodejs.org/en/) and clone this repository

-2. Install npm dependencies and initialize the database with the following commands at the root of the repository:
+2. Install npm dependencies with the following command at the root of the repository:

     ```bash
     npm install
-    npm run init
     ```

-3. Rememo expects multiple environment variables to securely handle authentication.
-Create a `.env.local` file in the root folder and include the following variables:
+3. Rememo expects multiple environment variables to function properly.
+Create a `.env` file in the root folder and include the following variables:

     ```bash
+    # connection URL to a running PostgreSQL server
+    DATABASE_URL="postgresql://<your connection url>"

+    # authentication
     NEXTAUTH_URL="http://localhost:3000/"
     NEXTAUTH_SECRET="<randomized 32-character base64 string>"